ozzann/client-server-app/README.md

 ### Structure of the application

 **React** and **ReactDOM** are necessary libraries for any React application.
 The main idea of React approach is to divide an application into as many as possible logically distinctive components.
-Taken into account this application is divided into following components:
+Taken this into account, the web client app is divided into following components:

 - **InputForm** components is responsible for showing header and the name input field.
-It stores the input value in its state in order to receive it to next components.
-Also it is able to check the validity of input name ( it can not containe special symbols &/\ and spaces) and stores this value in its state as well.
-The flag of name value's validity then is used by next component in order to show error message.
+It stores the name value in its state in order to send it to next components.
+Also it is able to check the validity of input name (name can not contain special symbols &/\ and spaces) and stores the flag of validity in its state as well.
+This value then is sent to next component in order to show error message.
-- **InputError** component is responsible for error message when it's something wrong with input data.
+- **InputError** component is responsible for error message.
 It receives two props **className** and **errorMessage**.
 Based on **className** value (it can be disabled or enabled) the component decides to show error message or not.
 - **ResponseListContainer** component is responsible for main logic in the application.
 It sends reuests (by using **axios** library) and stores responses list in its state.
 Also this component provides two controls: **Say hello** button allows to make requests to the server and **Reset** button deletes all entries from the responses table.
-- **ResponseList** component finally renders each of responses.
+- **ResponseList** component finally renders each of responses into the table.

-In order to make the web app responsive and beautifuuly rendered on any device and browser, the special library **react-bootstrap** is used.
+In order to make the web app responsive and beautifully rendered on any device or browser, the special library **react-bootstrap** is used.

 As a packing tool **webpack** is used which requires **webpack.config** file.
-Also babel tool is used to transpile JSX into usual JavaScript.
+Also babel tool is used to transpile JSX into JavaScript.
 Webpack generates just one module **bundle.js** which already contains everything need to run the app.

 What makes the web client app a server listening to 3000 port is **Express framework**.
 Also there is **Request library** which simplifies HTTP requests.
 Here is just one GET request to the server.